kubewarden/kubewarden.io/content/blog/2025/03/cncf-webinar-chatloopbackoff.md

 Kubewarden.

-In this webinar, CNCF Ambassador Carlos Santana explores Kubewarden's architecture, use cases, and benefits, and he does it with a smile and in a relaxed enviroment.
+In this webinar, CNCF Ambassador Carlos Santana explores Kubewarden's architecture, use cases, and benefits, with a smile in a relaxed enviroment.
 You'll learn how Kubewarden policies can be applied at admission control or runtime to ensure compliance and security.